Markin-Wang/CAMANet/README.md

 We also provide the generated labels in the files directory.

-Our experiments on IU X-Ray were done on RTX A6000 card.
+Our experiments were done on RTX A6000 card.

 ## Train on IU X-Ray